Free Summer Fireworks Shows in NYC for Families

 1904 Surf Avenue at West 17th Street

-Select home games through Sunday, August 31.
-Click here for the complete schedule.
+Select home games through Saturday, September 1; click here for the complete schedule.

-More fireworks in Coney: Regardless of which team wins, the Brooklyn Cyclones will set off sparklers over the baseball diamond after a half-dozen games this season, mostly on Saturday nights.
-Plus the stadium offers a perfect view of the Friday night sparklers.
-Read more about minor league baseball in NYC.
+Regardless of which team wins, the Brooklyn Cyclones set off sparklers over the baseball diamond after several games this season.
+The stadium also offers a perfect view of the Friday night display on the beach.

-Select home games through Monday, September 1.
-Click here for the complete schedule.
+Select home games; click here for the complete schedule.

 Fireworks at Citi Field – Flushing